kayceesrk/kayceesrk.github.io/_posts/2017-06-13-monadic-reflections-on-concurrency.md

 handlers](kcsrk.info/papers/system_effects_may_17.pdf).
 In this paper, we show that with the help of effect handlers, we could express in _direct-style_, various interactions of a concurrent program with OS services that typically require callbacks.
-The question is what do we do legacy code that uses monadic concurrency libraries such as Lwt and Async.
+The question is what do we do about legacy code that uses monadic concurrency libraries such as Lwt and Async.
 Surely a wholesale rewrite of all Lwt and Async code is a no go.
 This post is an exploration of some ideas to make Lwt and Async compatible with direct-style code.

 <!--more-->